digital-asset/daml/docs/source/json-api/index.rst

 With Query Store
 ------------------

-To improve the performance of the JSON API you can configure it to use a PostgreSQL backend as a cache.
-This is particularly beneficial if your ACS changes only very little (compared to the whole ACS size) between queries.
+In production setups, you should configure the JSON API to use a PostgreSQL backend as a cache.
+The in-memory backend will call the ledger to fetch the entire active contract set for the templates in your query every time so it is generally not recommended to rely on this in production.
 Note that the PostgreSQL backend acts purely as a cache.
 It is safe to reinitialize the database at any time.

 To enable the PostgreSQL backend you can use the ``--query-store-jdbc-config`` flag, an example of which is below.